kurtreyn/igram/README.md

 ## By: Kurt Reynolds

+## UPDATEDS 3.27.22

+- updated to v1.2
+  - added new header logo
+  - updated style to stories component
+  - fixded the like feature to function properly
+  - started working on refactoring code

 ## UPDATED NOTES:

 - Code needs to be refactored to meet DRY principles.
 As of right now the code works, but it is repeated.